-When and where you pump depends largely on your office setup.
+Where you pump depends largely on your office setup.
 Check your state laws regarding expressing breast milk.
-Many states require employers to provide break time and a private location for pumping.
+Many states require employers to provide break times and a private location for pumping.
 Talk to your human resources representative or manager about logistics.

-If your employer has a lactation room, you'll feel comfortable because no one can bother you and you'll have everything you need from an electric outlet to a sink to wash out your pump equipment.
+If your employer has a lactation room, you'll feel comfortable because no one can bother you and you'll have everything you need, including an electric outlet and a sink to wash out your pump equipment.

 If you have a private office, you can simply close the door to pump.
 This is the easiest scenario for fitting in three or four sessions in a day.

 For many moms, pumping is simply not as efficient as nursing your baby to increase milk supply.
 So don't stress out if you pump less than your baby is drinking during the day.
 Feeling stressed can affect your milk supply.
 If your milk supply starts to dwindle, you can dip into the freezer stash you made before your maternity leave ended.

 Just because your milk supply is less one day doesn't mean it will stay like that.
 There are things you can try to boost your levels back up so you feel confident and less stressed.

 Try to be patient.
 It may take your body a few days to respond to these tricks.

 - Look at pictures of your baby: Store a few baby pictures in your pump bag or take pictures of your baby every morning so you can look at them on your phone while you pump.
 The imagery may stimulate your breasts to let down more quickly.

 - Pump a bit longer than normal: If you've been pumping for 15 minutes at a time, try 30 minutes.
 You may see two or even three separate letdowns and, overall, you will increase your milk supply.